lolzio5/Team05-RISCV-Final/README.md

         else                            oForwardAluOp1E = 2'b11;
       end

-      else                              oForwardAluOp1E = 2'b00;    //If there is no data dependancy hazard for source register 1
+      else                              oForwardAluOp1E = 2'b00;    //If there is no data dependency hazard for source register 1

-      //If destination register in memory/writeback stage is the same as source register in execution stage if      (iSrcReg2E != 5'b0 & iRegWriteEnM & iDestRegM == iSrcReg2E) oForwardAluOp2E = 2'b01;
+      //If the destination register in the memory/writeback stage is the same as the source register in the execution stage if      (iSrcReg2E != 5'b0 & iRegWriteEnM & iDestRegM == iSrcReg2E) oForwardAluOp2E = 2'b01;
       else if (iSrcReg2E != 5'b0 & iRegWriteEnW & iDestRegW == iSrcReg2E) oForwardAluOp2E = 2'b10;
       else